 Fiza’s grandfather was killed by the Taliban.
 While she told me her story, her mother was in the hospital.
 Fiza would soon have a new sibling.
 Her mother had been pregnant with twins, but one died in the womb while making the journey to Greece.

-After I left I continued to think about these sweet, adorable children who were caught in the middle of religious persecution.
+After I left I continued to think about these children who were caught in the middle of religious persecution.
 I thought about my grandmother, who immigrated to the US to flee persecution from the Nazis at the same age as those children.
 Her relatives had literally been forced to wear stars.
 These families who had made it to Greece were doing everything possible to protect themselves and create a better life for their children.
 The stars on our bellies disappeared.
 Our shared humanity emerged.

 Seuss’s book ends on an inspiring note.

-“[That] day they decided that Sneetches are Sneetches.
-And no kind of Sneetch is the best on the beaches.
-That day, all the Sneetches forgot about stars.
+“[That] day they decided that Sneetches are Sneetches…That day, all the Sneetches forgot about stars.
 And whether they had one, or not, upon thars."

 In our world, voices like Donald Trump reinforce divides and play off the fear many Americans have of the refugee, who seems far away, otherworldly, and dangerous.
 The United States is doing very little to help people like Fiza find a home.
 I hope that in my lifetime, stars will continue to disappear and we will celebrate our shared humanity.

+Hey Jordan,

+As you know I think that humanizing this crisis (as in trying to push back against lumping all refugees together into one dangerous/otherwise not ideal group) is important and also tricky…I made some comments about specific words etc. where I think there might be a risk of equating experiences/sounding different than I think you are desirous of sounding!
+I think it might be worth exploring the question of the impact we had on their community when we were there—as in was it problematic//we are able to prance in there and say hello while many people we met have no ability to even leave the detention center they are kept in…just a thought!

+-Maya Hi Jordan--really good start.
+A few comments: I think you should talk a little more about the context/detail of your trip there – how you ended up going, what sort of place it was, what your official role was etc. You could also provide some detail about Greece's refugee policy in practice as you saw it.
+I'd try to expand on the reasons for the mistrust and fear of immigrants and how this mistrust and fear is manifested in terms of public opinion and governments' responses to the refugee crisis.
+What allows refugees to be humanized, and what prevents them from being humanized and therefore feared/reviled?
+(Maybe talk to a social psychology professor about this.) - Will